HajMichal/HajMichal/README.md

 # <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f680/512.gif" alt="🚀" width="30" height="30"> Something more about me

+📋 IT Student of WSB Univeristy in Chorzów

 👨‍💻 I enjoy learning new technologies and develop new skills

 ⚽ My hobbies are mainly **`sport`** (skiing, football, gym) and **`deepening knowledge of computer parts`**

+🗺️ I'm going to be full stack developer.

 # 🛠️ Skills